solislemuslab/minaa/CONTRIBUTING.md

 ## Contributing Code

-To make contributions to `MiNAA`, request your change(s) or contribution(s) via a pull request against the `main` branch of `MiNAA` from a non-main branch in your fork.
-Using a non-main branch on your end will give developers push access to your branch to make edits to it (in case we want to work collaboratively on the new code).
+To make contributions to MiNAA, request your changes or contributions via a pull request against the `development` branch of the MiNAA repository.

 Please use the following steps:

-1. Fork the `MiNAA` repository to your GitHub account
+1. Fork the MiNAA repository to your GitHub account
 2. Clone your fork locally with `git clone`
 3. Create a new branch with a name that describes your contribution.
 For example, if your contribution is a bug fix in `fileio.cpp`, your new branch can be named `bugfix/fileio`.
 You can create and switch to it with `git checkout -b bugfix/fileio`
 4. Make your changes on this new branch.
 5. Push your changes to your fork.
-6. [Submit a pull request](https://github.com/solislemuslab/minaa/pulls) against the `main` branch in `MiNAA`.
+6. [Submit a pull request](https://github.com/solislemuslab/minaa/pulls) against the `development` branch in MiNAA.

 ## License

 By contributing, you agree that your contributions will be licensed under its MIT License.

-_These Contributing Guidelines have been adapted from the [Contributing Guidelines](https://github.com/atomneb/AtomNeb-py/blob/master/CONTRIBUTING.md) of [The Turing Way](https://github.com/atomneb/AtomNeb-py)!
-(License: MIT)_